avila196/question-analyzer-nlp/README.md

 * Stack Overflow: This dataset can weigh up to 80 gb when unzipped.
 This is a very tech-specific dataset used for CS related questions.
 * English: This dataset contains all english language related questions.
 Its weight is about 460 mb when unzipped.

-The files are mainly Python files (.py), iPhyton notebook files (.ipynb) and text files with some special format (.xml or .txt)-
+The files are mainly Python files (.py), iPython notebook files (.ipynb) and text files with some special format (.xml or .txt)-

 ## Step-by-step running process
-In order to run the model, clone the whole guthub repository and make the code download the needed dataset files.
+In order to run the model, clone the whole github repository and make the code download the needed dataset files.
 Then, run files in the next order:
 * database_stack_interpolation_v2.ipynb -> Creates word embeddings and creates the needed CSV files to feed the model
 * model_4v2.ipynb -> Runs the NN model with database created and predicts for some input questions